South Africa: New material for a national export-readiness training programme

 Would you like to know more?

-If you want to know more about the collaboration in South Africa, you are welcome to contact me.
+If you want to know more about this collaboration, you are welcome to contact me.